ArasLabs/property-advanced-validation/README.md

 * Property Validation rules must be set to status "Active" (life cycle) to take effect.

-  > Note: The word <u>advanced</u> has been used in this file to describe the properties as opposed to <u>extended</u> since this is close to the description of xProperties in the Aras system.
-However, all parts of the package and documentation could not accommodate this update.

 ## History

 | Version    | Comments                                                     |